Roadmap

 Cross-coalition coordination

 Out of scope for v0.1.
-A confluence whose content folds the relevant citizens directly can be referenced independently by multiple coalitions; the cross- coalition commit is whatever that confluence commits.
+A composite organism whose content folds the relevant members directly can be referenced independently by multiple coalitions; the cross- coalition commit is whatever that composite organism commits.
 No new primitive is needed.
 Research-complete, engineering-deferred.

 TDX-attested modules